Selective Traffic Enforcement Program

 This training course will demonstrate how to manage a successful DWI Checkpoint.
 The class discusses all aspects of DWI Checkpoints including objectives, operational plans, legal issues, safety concerns, NMDOT guidelines, and a final practical exercise conducting an actual checkpoint.
 The course is designed for law enforcement personnel, including but not limited to, field officers, first line supervisors, managers, administrators, and law enforcement program coordinators.

-Traffic Crash Investigation
+At-Scene Traffic Crash Investigation

 This course will arm the student with the necessary skills to conduct a thorough traffic crash investigation and properly document your findings for courtroom presentation.
 The student will learn the proper procedures for measuring, scale diagramming, and photographing in order to record physical evidence and essential facts available only at the crash scene.
 The student will learn the fundamentals of mathematics, physics and engineering as they pertain to crash investigations and the proper mathematical equations to apply for the type of crash being investigated.
 Finally, they will learn to analyze the information to determine what happened before, during, and after the collision.